 Wilderness is an area “…where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain…”

-The Wilderness Act established federally-managed lands preserved as large, roadless tracts where mechanized vehicles and equipment are not permitted, where permanent evidence of modern human occupation is not allowed, and where future development is not considered.
-In 1976 about eighty percent of Joshua Tree National Monument was designated wilderness.
-The 1994 California Desert Protection Act added 163,800 acres of wilderness, bringing the park total to 585,000 acres.
+The Wilderness Protection Act of 1964 established a new category of federally-managed public lands.
+Wilderness areas would forever be preserved as large, roadless tracts where mechanized vehicles and equipment are not permitted, where permanent evidence of modern human occupation is not allowed, and where future development is not considered.
+A Congressional act signed into law by the President of the United States is necessary for land to receive a wilderness designation.

 In designated wilderness, facilities and improvements such as trails, signs, and campsites may be provided only where they are necessary to protect resources and the public's health and safety.
 Wilderness areas offer opportunities for a primitive and unconfined recreational experience.
 They provide visitors with greater solitude and quiet, with opportunities to explore where few others have ventured.

 Today, about 85% of Joshua Tree National Park is managed as wilderness.
 This includes vast areas that have been designated wilderness by public law, as well as areas that have been nominated as "potential wilderness."

 1964 - The Wilderness Act becomes law, establishing the National Wilderness Preservation System.